-Microsoft, Apple, and Google are Stepping Toward Passwordless Future
+Microsoft, Apple, and Google are Going Passwordless

 No one likes using passwords.
 Ensuring they are safe takes a lot of work.
 You need to memorize long strings of alphanumeric code and then change them after a certain period of time.
 Otherwise, you could wind up with a weak or compromised password that allows an attacker to force their way into your network.